yzclaire/NBA_Front_Office_Optimization/README.md

   * Salary cap : $102M
   * Roster size : min 8, max 17
   * Position : at least one player for each of the 5 positions (PG, SG, SF, PF, C)

+## Interest Findings:
+- The top 3 players in Win Shares showed up frequently in our optimal lineups (Giannis, Rudy G, Harden)
+    * Giannis and Harden were the top 2 MVP vote getters as well
+- Our models tended to pick a few super stars(expensive players) and supplement the roster with unknown(less expensive) players
+- The Win Share based models leaned towards picking more center-position players while our second model incorporating all 3 statistics picked a more positionally-balanced roster
+- The Free Agent model picked the top 4 available free agents in Win Shares

 ## Data sources: